The Story of the Trapp Family Singers: Differences between the book and the musicals

-Maria married Georg von Trapp in 1927, not 1938 as portrayed in the musical.
-She initially fell in love with the children rather than the father and only later came to love him.
-The father was not the aloof patriarch who disapproved of music but a warm gentle-hearted parent.
-They also left Austria openly by train instead of secretly at night.
+Maria married Georg von Trapp in 1927, not 1938, as portrayed in the musical.
+She initially fell in love with the children, rather than the father, and only later came to love him.
+The father was not the aloof patriarch who disapproved of music, but a warm, gentle-hearted parent.
+They also left Austria openly by train, instead of secretly at night.

-They first performed in the Salzburg Festival in 1936, not 1938 as portrayed in the musical, and not as a ruse to give them more time to make their escape as portrayed in the musical.
+They first performed in the Salzburg Festival in 1936, not 1938, as portrayed in the musical, and not as a ruse to give them more time to make their escape, as portrayed in the musical.
 The musical telescopes many events and a long time frame into fewer events and a very short space of time.
 By the time the family left Austria in real life in 1938, two more children had been born and a third was on the way.
 In the musical, only the original seven children are portrayed, and Maria and Georg have only been married for one month when they and the seven children leave Austria.

 The children's names and ages are different in the musical and there is no exact equivalent for each child, although some of the children in the musical seem similar to the ones in the book.
-Liesl, the fictional oldest daughter in the musical, is for the most part an invention of fiction, and certainly Rolf, the messenger boy with a romantic interest in Liesl, has no known equivalent in the family's real life situation.
-The younger children were probably at least partly inspired by the family's real children but this does not necessarily imply any direct link between any particular fictional child and any particular actual child.
+Liesl, the oldest daughter in the musical, is, for the most part, a fictional character, and certainly Rolf, the messenger boy with a romantic interest in Liesl, has no known equivalent in the family's real life.
+The younger children were probably at least partly inspired by the family's real children, but this does not necessarily imply any direct link between any particular fictional child and any particular actual child.